mathteacher5/codingplace/README.md

 Thank you all for the support and motivation (like 2 of you) and helping me make this repository (probably 1 of you)

+This situation climaxed with my homeroom teacher finding the ML6 slideshow and us having to migrate.
+All and all, this situation was hell, but it will be over soon.

 Goodbye!
 MathTeacher5, out.

+## Chapter 5: The Lost Reality

+It is coming.

+December 1, 2024.